All Episodes

 Let's say, just hypothetically here, because I've been trying to get my arms around this all morning.

-If this were a legitimate gas leak, not not the uh the odor-producing element you just discussed, but if you're a legitimate gas leak, what would I mean that that would be hum to for for this much to be noticeable.
+If this were a legitimate gas leak, not the odor-producing element you just discussed, but if there were a legitimate gas leak, what would, I mean, that would be human, for this much to be noticeable, that would present a huge risk, would it not?

-That's not my that's not my question.
+No, That's not my question.

-Forget the Mercaicans.
+Forget the Mercakins.

 Okay.

-Mercape, whatever they are.
+Or capta, whatever they are.

-Forget let's say this is real natural gas leak, a big one.
+Forget, let's say this is real natural gas leak, a big one.

 You would be able to detect it quite easily.